 - GSM based Probabilistic RSSI-based Fingerprinting Localization System [ICC'13] [TVT'12] [ICC'11] [GLOBECOM'10]

-- November 2022: A paper from one of my postdoc projects is conditionally accepted at ACM MobiCom 2023 New!!
+- March 2023: Our battery-free spectrum sensing paper is accepted at ACM MobiCom 2023 New!!
+November 2022: A paper from one of my postdoc projects is conditionally accepted at ACM MobiCom 2023

 - February 2022: Our paper "Vi-Fi: Associating Moving Subjects across Vision and Wireless Sensors" is accepted for publication at ACM/IEEE IPSN 2022

 - March 2020: Our paper "Wi-Go: Accurate and Scalable Vehicle Positioning using WiFi Fine Timing Measurement" is accepted for publication at ACM MobiSys 2020

 - July 2018: Released our WiFi FTM Linux Tool

 - May 2018: Two accepted papers at ACM MobiCom 2018 : Accuracy Evaluation of WiFi Fine Time Measurements and Body-guided Communications.
 (PDF).

 - April 2018: Our work on primary user-aware optimal discovery routing for Cognitive Radio Networks was accepted for publication at IEEE Transactions on Mobile Computing 2018 (PDF).

 - November 2017: Our work on visible light sensing was accepted for publication at IEEE INFOCOM 2018 (PDF).